 Here are some tips to make sure your students get the benefits of working with visual models.

 Begin With Explicit Instruction

 I’m a big believer in limiting lecture and learning through inquiry.
 But students will never “discover” what an array is.
 Nor will they discover rows and columns.
 Before students work with visual models, explain the vocabulary, the rules, and the purpose of each model.

 There are many useful visual models that are not drawn to scale.
 Coins can introduce students to decimals.
 Tables can help them organize numbers and find patterns.

-But these don’t support numeracy – an understanding of the meaning of numbers and operations.
-In fact, some students can be confused by the fact that nickels are larger than dimes.
+But these don’t support numeracy – an understanding of the relative sizes of numbers and the meanings of operations.
+For example, many students can get confused by the fact that nickels are larger than dimes.